Alex Blackman

 How effective is MFA against account takeovers?

 Experienced product manager Dave Osler was on hand to ask questions throughout the webinar.
 In this section, he asked Tony whether he thinks multi-factor authentication (MFA) is an effective defense measure against data leaks.
 As we learn, unfortunately, MFA is not a silver bullet since it can be circumvented using techniques like QR phishing.
 Tony explains that if a threat actor can intercept the MFA details they can reuse the token until it expires; often, this is set to the system default of 30 days.
 DigitalXRAID says that they often see threat actors sitting in the user’s mailbox as part of their reconnaissance and sometimes try to gain information that can be used as part of a spear-phishing attack.
-This gave us two takeaways: firstly consider reducing your token session timeouts from their system default, and secondly, ensure you have tools in place to automatically monitor the dark web for mentions that your organization may have been breached.
+This gave us two takeaways: firstly consider reducing your token session timeouts from their system default, and secondly, ensure you have tools in place to automatic dark web monitoring using our dark web monitoring tool for mentions that your organization may have been breached.

 The challenge of collecting dark web data